 As you lose weight, your body starts to require fewer calories.
 This is why it becomes more difficult to lose weight as you get leaner.
 Sometimes, you just need to make small changes in your calorie balance to get back at it.
 Any weight loss you achieve will come from being in a calorie deficit – this means consuming slightly fewer calories than your body needs to maintain a stable weight.
-If you've lost weight already, your body may require fewer calories than before to maintain a stable weight.
+If you've lost weight already, your body may require fewer calories than before to stay at your new weight.
 You want to make small changes by either with removing a few calories from your diet, adding to your physical activity, or a combination of both.
-Even if you are eating a very healthy diet, it's easy to consume too many calories which can inhibit weight loss.